 The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in September 2014 and May 2014.
-Both the LX100 and the RX100 III are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+Both the LX100 and the RX100 III are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (RX100 III) sensor.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 The physical size and weight of the Panasonic LX100 and the Sony RX100 III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (22 percent) than the Panasonic LX100.
 Moreover, the RX100 III is markedly lighter (26 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the RX100 III are weather-sealed.

 Concerning battery life, the LX100 gets 300 shots out of its DMW-BLG10 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.